 - Face fit is where the blinds are installed on or above the window framing and end below the frame.
 Face fit blinds are usually more effective at blocking out light.

-You can install face fit blinds either directly onto the top of your window frame or 5-10cm above it.
-Your drop measurement will be from the installation point to 5-10 com below your windowsill.
-The width will be between to outer edge of your window frame plus 5-10 cm on each side.
+You can install face-fit blinds directly onto the top of your window frame or 5-10cm above it.
+Your drop measurement will be from the installation point to 5-10 cm below your windowsill.
+The width will be between the outer edge of your window frame and 5-10 cm on each side.

 Window measurement tips